xd009642/xd009642.github.io/_posts/2024-08-23-snapshot-testing-neural-networks.markdown

 ## What Are They?

 Snapshot testing is when we take a "shapshot" of the output or state of the program and store that alongside the tests.
-Then when running the test we run our code, generate the same output and then compare it with our stored version.
+Then when running the test against our code, generate the same output and then compare that output with our previously stored version.

 You may have seen this used by the Rust compiler if you've ever poked into its diagnostic tests.
-And also in Rust there's a handy crate for it [insta](https://crates.io/crates/insta).
+In Rust there's a handy crate for snapshot testing called [insta](https://crates.io/crates/insta).

 Of course, sometimes our tests will fail, when that happens we will either